Timdavidcole/goal_tracking/rspec-taculor.md

 ## Goal

-- Procure and read rspec cheat
-- Let tests write code, not code write tests.
+- Feel more competent about rspec.

 ### Learning Objective - S.M.A.R.T goals.
 Specific, Measurable, Achievable, Realistic, Time-bound.

-- Make sure I give once piece of solid feedback each pairing session.
-- Make sure I receive one piece of solid feedback each pairing session.
+- Research and read rspec cheat sheets.
+- Work through TDD exercises on week_outlines.

 ### Evidence: How will I know I achieved it?